The idea behind inbreedR is to provide a consistent

 assumption that missing values do not vary much between pairs of loci

-foundation for the implementation of the above framework to analyse
+the implementation of the above framework to analyse HFCs, which is

-HFCs, which is recommended to be routinely computed in future HFC
+recommended to be routinely computed in future HFC studies (Szulkin et al. 2010).

 given in DAVID et al. (2007).